 - Identify individuals who are willing to draft brochure.

 - Review examples of school traffic safety brochures.

-- Obtain base map of school vicinity (from school district) for use to convey school plan.
+- Obtain base map of school vicinity (from school district or municipal planning).

 - Mark up map to show new school traffic safety plan and locations for drop off, crossing guards, etc.

 - Decide on text for brochure and include the following: